Updated October 2025

 MONTHS SUPPLY OF INVENTORY

 A number that helps quantify demand vs supply is the month's supply of inventory (MSI.)
-It combines the inventory and number of listings The MSI represents how many months it would take to sell all the homes on the market based on its current sales pace (the demand).
+It combines the inventory and number of listings.
+The MSI represents how many months it would take to sell all the homes on the market based on its current sales pace (the demand).
 An MSI of under 5 usually reflects a seller’s market, 5-7 a balanced market, and > 7 a buyer’s market.

-Philadelphia: The MSI was 4.8 at the end of March.*
+Philadelphia: The MSI was 4.9 at the end of September.*

-PA Suburbs: The MSI was 2.4 at the end of March.*
+PA Suburbs: The MSI was 1.9 at the end of February.*

-NJ Suburbs: The MSI was 2.3 at the end of March.*
+NJ Suburbs: The MSI was 2.1 at the end of February.*

 In those areas with higher MSI numbers, it’s more likely that seller’s assists and home sale contingencies are accepted in contracts.
 In areas with lower MSI numbers, it’s more likely to encounter a bidding war.

-AFFORDABILITY
+RATES AND AFFORDABILITY

+And remember, rates are not everything when it comes to affordability.
+There are ways to offset extra costs, like buying down points, seller’s assists, or using loan programs that offer grants.
+There are also Adjustable Rate Mortgages (ARMs) that have lower rates than conventional mortgages at the beginning of your loan.
 Talking one-on-one with an agent about affordability is an excellent way to remove tunnel vision when considering rates.
 They will be able to give you a target purchase price based on your monthly budget, or vice versa.
 They can also pair you with a lender that is the best fit for you.

 FORECAST FOR HOME VALUE